Books I Didn't Finish

 Watching The English by Kate Fox

 I read reviews that said this was a funny look at the idiosyncrasies of "Britishness".
 I read maybe 30 pages and didn't find it funny at all.
 It is a very detailed look at what makes the British unique, written by a serious social anthropologist.
 Very detailed.
 The details have details.
-I was bored and decided to move on.
+I was indifferent and decided to move on.
 It's very thorough and well written though if you want to give it a try.
 You might like it.

 Ulysses by James Joyce